thunderbird89/esf/stories/story-american-wraith.md

 ---
-layout: page
+layout: story
+type: story
 title: The Wraith
 permalink: /stories/the-american-wraith
 ---
-# The Wraith

-## Chapter 1: Shadows in the Kremlin
+## Shadows in the Kremlin

 The CIA's headquarters buzzed with its usual activity—flashing monitors, agents on calls, and the low hum of an endless war of information.
 Amid this orchestrated chaos sat Alicia Monroe, a senior field agent handler in the agency's Russia division.
 Her desk was littered with decoded intercepts, a stack of coffee-stained briefing folders, and a blinking alert on her secure terminal.